IMS UPGRADE KIT INSTRUCTIONS

 STEP 11: You might hear a loud "pop" which is normal.
-Continue tightening until the bearing comes loose and can be pulled out completely.
+Continue tightening until the bearing comes looses and can be pulled out completely.

-STEP 12: Thoroughly clean the bearing seat area and remove any debris, engine oil, etc.
+STEP 12: Thoroughly clean the bearing seat and remove any debris, engine oil, etc

 STEP 14: Place the new bearing with the center shaft in place into the insertion tool.

-IT IS IMPORTANT TO USE THE PROPER SIDE OF INSERTION TOOL
+IT IS IMPORTANT TO USE THE PROPER SIDE OF THE INSERTION TOOL

 STEP 15: Put a bead of thread locker onto the outside of the bearing

 STEP 16: Carefully present the insertion tool with the bearing and center shaft in place.
 Drive the bearing and insertion tool with a brass mallet until the tool seats completely against the IMS surface.
 The insertion tool must drive the bearing until the tool bottoms against the IMS surface.
 The bearing insertion is now complete.